zlifd/zlifd.github.io/_pages/cv.md

 Education
 ======
 * MPhil in Electronic and Computer Engineering
-    * The Hong Kong University of Science and Technology, starting from Sept 2023
+    * The Hong Kong University of Science and Technology, to start from Sept 2023
 * BEng in Computer Engineering with minor in Mathematics
     * The Hong Kong University of Science and Technology, Sept 2019 - Jun 2023